 |

-housing is restricted almost entirely to Terre de Haut.
+entirely to Terre de Haut.
+There are some guest house

-The hotels have prices that vary between 70 and 300
+The hotels costs vary between 70 and 300 euros a night

-numerous, even if, as on all the islands of the French
+on all the islands of the French Antilles, make

 One way to be immersed in the reality of Les Saintes and

-Prices from 30 euros, for a bungalow counted at least 50
+Prices start from 30 Euros for a room, for a bungalow

 |